-For more details on the topic “how to clear Civil Services mains?” – refer the link.
+For more details on the topic “how to clear Civil Services mains?” – refer to the link.

 The interview is a face to face process which evaluates a candidate’s potential and commitment to the society.
 The interview is out of 275 marks.

 Final ranks are calculated by adding Mains (Out of 1750) and Interview marks (Out of 275) and the rank list will be prepared based on marks scored out of 2025.

 IAS Interview Dates:

 - Date of UPSC Civil Services Interview: January/February/March.

-For more details on the topic “how to clear Civil Services interview?” – refer the link.
+For more details on the topic “how to clear the Civil Services interview?” – refer to the link.

 Click to know about the eligibility criteria for IAS exam.
 Details about the number of attempts and age limits in UPSC Civil Services Exam is available in the link given.

 Scheme and Subjects for UPSC Civil Services Exam are provided on this website.
 In addition to this, the detailed syllabus of Civil Service Prelims, as well as Mains Exam (subject wise), is also given.
-You can also refer the UPSC Civil Service Notification.
+You can also refer to the UPSC Civil Service Notification.